 This article is an abridged summary of my project logs from April 2020 on hackaday.io.

 The goal of this project was to build a flyback converter to boost common voltages of 5–12 V to 170 V for powering Nixie tubes.
 I’ve previous built converters using a boost topology, and a much earlier attempt to power Nixie tubes from USB was my entry point into studying electronics.
+I designed and tested this converter during April and May of 2020 as a pandemic lockdown project.
 For this design, I wanted to try a flyback topology and also use a newer controller chip from TI.
 I built the prototypes as evaluation boards to characterize the converter performance on its own.

 Theory of operation

 The flyback converter finds many applications in DC-DC and rectifier designs.
-It can step voltage up or down, and can be built with and without isolation, and can usually be realized with low parts count.
-This is the basic schematic for the flyback converter.
-I have exploded out the magnetizing inductance of the transformer as I find it helps in understanding the current flow in the transformer.
+It can step voltage up or down, and can be built with and without isolation, and can usually be realized with low parts count [1, pp. 194–198].
+This is the basic schematic for the flyback converter (the magnetizing inductance

 When the switch